 Are payday loans available in my province or territory?

 Ensure that any lender you choose abides by the laws of the place you live.
-At the time of writing in June 2018, Newfoundland and Labrador, the Yukon, Nunavut and the Northwest Territories do not have legislation regulating payday loans.
+At the time of writing in June 2018, the Yukon, Nunavut and the Northwest Territories do not have legislation regulating payday loans.

 Frequently asked questions

 A personal loan is unsecured, or one without collateral, meaning lenders rely on your credit score and ability to pay the loan back, instead of on your property, like your home or car.

 Getting money directly from a lender means you can use the loan for whatever you want, as long as it’s for legitimate purposes.
 If you’re late on bills, rent or need to pay unexpected expenses, a short term loan can help you out.

 The province or territory that you live in and your monthly income will likely determine how much you can borrow.
 If you don’t have a monthly income, proof of your ability to pay the loan back may play a role as well.
 The maximum loan amount can also vary between different direct short term loan lenders.

 Online direct short term loan lenders typically transfer money by the next business day.
 If you apply in person, you may be able to receive cash the same day.

 Yes.
 When you don’t make a payment, your lender can initiate collection, which in turn would have a negative effect on your credit score.